cturner8/k8s-homelab/setup/argocd/README.md

 Kustomize based app deployment for ArgoCD.

+Also enables ingress access, applies required patch files to remove HTTPS access enforcement for reverse proxy compatibility and enables SSO with OIDC.

 ## Deployment Steps

 To deploy ArgoCD into the cluster, apply the kustomization file into the `argocd` namespace: